 Position Description

-Analyst – Climate (Permanente Role) 2021
+Analyst – Climate (Permanent Role) 2021

 About the Children’s Investment Fund Foundation (CIFF)

 The Children’s Investment Fund Foundation (CIFF) is an independent philanthropic organisation with offices in Addis Ababa, Beijing, London, Nairobi, and New Delhi.
 CIFF works with a wide range of partners seeking to transform and empower the lives of poor and vulnerable children and adolescents in developing countries, with the ultimate goal of solving seemingly intractable challenges to ensure all children and adolescents have the chance to survive and thrive.